 - In the left sidebar menu, navigate to Domains & URLs.

 - Click Connect a domain.

 - Select the type of domain you want to connect:

 - Primary: the subdomain will be the default content host for the selected content types in HubSpot.

-- Secondary: the subdomain can host HubSpot content, but isn't set as primary for any of your content types (Marketing Hub Enterprise only).
+- Secondary: the subdomain can host HubSpot content, but isn't set as primary for any of your content types (Marketing Hub Professional and Enterprise, CMS Hub Professional and Enterprise only).